GPP Staff Advisors and Peer Advisors are available to meet with students to discuss any questions they have regarding the GPP Minor.

 We encourage prospective students to meet with GPP Advisors before they apply to declare the Minor.
 Students declared in the Minor should check in regularly with the Advisors for guidance on ensuring regular progress towards completing the Minor.

-Drop-in Advising hours for the Spring Semester are:
+Drop-in Advising hours for the Fall Semester are:

 Monday & Wednsday: 10:00am – 12:00pm; 1:30pm – 4:00pm

 Tuesday & Thursday: 1:30pm – 4:00pm